Ian-T-Dixon/Disease_Prediction/README.md

 SQL will be used to create a relational database with multiple tables for Disease Description, Disease Precautions, and the main dataset.

+* The first step in setting up the SQL database with our dataset is to create tables to import the data that we have.

 ## Dashboard
 The trained ML model can be deployed to a webpage.
 Using Flask/JavaScript, we can build a simple webpage that will allow the user to input symptoms they are experiencing and view the model's prediction of their illness.
 Recommendations for treatment/precautions can be displayed, based on [symptom_precaution.csv](./Data/symptom_precaution.csv)